RobotComponents/RobotComponents/README.md

 - [Robot Components API](https://robotcomponents.github.io/RobotComponents-API-Documentation/index.html) to develop your custom components using either Python or C#

 ## Getting Started

+### Installation

-If you use Rhino 7 or higher you can install Robot Components via the package manager.
-For other versions, you can download the latest release directly from this repository's [releases page](https://github.com/RobotComponents/RobotComponents/releases) or [Food4Rhino](https://www.food4rhino.com/app/robot-components).
-Unzip the downloaded archive and copy all files in the Grasshopper Components folder (in GH, File > Special Folders > Components Folder).
-Make sure that all the files are unblocked (right-click on the file and select Properties from the menu.
-Click Unblock on the General tab).
-Restart Rhino and you are ready to go!
+If you are using **Rhino 7 or higher**, you can install Robot Components via the **Package Manager**.
+For other versions, download the latest release directly from the repository's [releases page](https://github.com/RobotComponents/RobotComponents/releases) or from [Food4Rhino](https://www.food4rhino.com/app/robot-components).

+After downloading, unzip the archive and copy all files into the Grasshopper Components folder (in Grasshopper, navigate to *File > Special Folders > Components Folder*).
+Ensure that all files are unblocked by right-clicking each file, selecting *Properties*, and clicking *Unblock* on the *General* tab.
+Restart Rhino, and you're ready to go!

+### Example Files and Documentation

+Explore a collection of example files demonstrating Robot Components' main features in the repository's [Example Files](https://github.com/RobotComponents/RobotComponents/tree/master/ExampleFiles) folder.
+Comprehensive documentation for Grasshopper is available on our [documentation website](https://robotcomponents.github.io/RobotComponents-Documentation/) and API documentation can be found [here](https://robotcomponents.github.io/RobotComponents-API-Documentation/index.html).

+### Controller Utility Components

-In case you want to use the components from the Controller Utility section you additionally have to install [Robot Studio](https://new.abb.com/products/robotics/robotstudio) or the ABB Robot Communication Runtime (you can download it by clicking [here](https://github.com/RobotComponents/RobotComponents/raw/main/Utility/ABB%20Communication%20Runtime/ABB%20Robot%20Communication%20Runtime%202024.1.zip)).
-The latest release is built and tested against the ABB PC SDK version 2024.1 (ABB Robot Communication Runtime 2024.1).
-We do not guarantee that the Controller Utility components work with older versions of the ABB Robot Communication Runtime.
-Besides that, the components from the Controller Utility section are only supported on Windows operating systems.
-Please contact us if you have problems with establishing a real-time connection from Grasshopper.
+To use the components in the **Controller Utility** section, you must also install [Robot Studio](https://new.abb.com/products/robotics/robotstudio) or the **ABB Robot Communication Runtime**.
+You can download the runtime directly from [this link](https://github.com/RobotComponents/RobotComponents/raw/main/Utility/ABB%20Communication%20Runtime/ABB%20Robot%20Communication%20Runtime%202024.1.zip).

+The latest release of Robot Components is built and tested against **ABB PC SDK version 2024.1** (ABB Robot Communication Runtime 2024.1).
+Compatibility with older versions of the runtime is not guaranteed.
+Additionally, the **Controller Utility** components are supported only on **Windows operating systems**.

-You can find a collection of example files demonstrating the main features of Robot Components in this repository in the folder [Example Files](https://github.com/RobotComponents/RobotComponents/tree/master/ExampleFiles).
-You can find the Grasshopper documentation website [here](https://robotcomponents.github.io/RobotComponents-Documentation/).
-The documentation website of the API [here](https://robotcomponents.github.io/RobotComponents-API-Documentation/index.html).
+If you encounter issues with establishing a real-time connection from Grasshopper, please contact us for assistance.

+### Quick Links

-For easy sharing of the download link and the documentation (with e.g. students) you can also use our [linktree](https://linktr.ee/RobotComponents).
+For easy sharing of the download link and documentation (e.g., with students), you can also use our [Linktree](https://linktr.ee/RobotComponents).

 ## Credits
 <picture>